SwissDataScienceCenter/renku/docs/user/firststeps.rst

   To paste commands to the JupyterLab console, use ``Cmd+V`` on MacOS or ``Ctrl+Shift+V`` on Linux.

+When you start the terminal, you will already be inside your project directory.
 Use the following commands to add data to your project.

 .. code-block:: console

-    cd work

     renku dataset create zhbikes
     # Output: